Beyond the Bayou Blog

 Equipment

-• Blender or Food Processor for the mango
+• Blender or Food Processor: To pulverize the mango into a smooth purée.

 Ingredients